 I have talked before about the 2 lists I have in my mind - they are the ‘eh’ and the ‘seen it all’.
 There is also a Venn diagram and the section where they cross over is called ‘wtf?!’

 This past week has seen new entries onto to both lists and one new into the centre.
 It all starts with pain.
 Again?

 Shut up woman.

 Nutshell for anyone who doesn’t know;

-Years of ongoing debilitating painful back issues, diagnosed with sacroiliac dysfunction, left side fused, screw into L5 nerve root (not fun), screw removed, donor bone squirted in, right SI fused, heal a bit, hurt a bit, heal a bit, hurt a lot, given the diagnosis ‘CRPS’, fo, have injections, pulsed RT, more injections, diagnosis changed to bone issue, added in hip labral tears from years of SI issues etc etc. How long should a list be?
+Years of ongoing debilitating painful back issues, diagnosed with sacroiliac dysfunction, left side fused, screw into L5 nerve root (not fun), screw removed, donor bone squirted in, right SI fused, heal a bit, hurt a bit, heal a bit, hurt a lot, given the diagnosis ‘CRPS’, have injections, pulsed RT, more injections, diagnosis changed to bone issue, added in sore hips from years of SI issues etc etc. How long should a list be?

 The ortho doc at the hospital examined me and this is how the conversation went: